By Jan Orr

 “Working in cybersecurity is different from other sectors of IT.
 There is a tremendous amount of collaboration across various disciplines, which requires qualities that might not be as significant in other IT roles.
 This includes attributes such as creativity, confidence, focus, reliability and humility.
 Interestingly, we’ve found that those with musical talent have an innate ability to synchronize these skills and emerge as a solid security expert.” – Chris Drake, CEO Armo

-Jan K. Orr is a Marketing Coordinator for TEXAS Extended Campus.
+Jan K. Orr is a Marketing Coordinator for Extended Education Ventures.
 She studied computer science at The University of Texas at Austin and holds an MBA from Oklahoma State University.

 Learning and professional growth go hand in hand.
 For regular career insights and information on continuing education programs offered by UT’s Center for Professional Education, subscribe to our monthly e-newsletter, It’s Your Career.